Surrender (religion): Islam

+The word "islam" means "submission" or "surrender" to the will of Allah (God), its derived linguistic meaning comes from the Arabic triliteral root s-l-m (س-ل-م).
+This is the same root for the word "salam", which means "peace".
+So the word "islam" translates practically to achieving peace through obedience and surrender to God's will.
+A Muslim ("muslim"; the active participle of the word "islam") is a person who follows this path, meaning "one who submits" to God.

-The concept of surrender is when a person abides by the five main Pillars of Islam. following the faith means surrendering or submitting one's will to God.
+The concept of surrender is when a person abides by the five main Pillars of Islam.
+Following the faith means surrendering or submitting one's will to God.
 This means that Muslims in their daily life should strive for excellence under the banner of God's will.
-Every single action in a Muslim's life, whether marriage or building one's career, should theoretically be for the sake of God.
+Every single action in a Muslim's life who has attained to a state of ʾiḥsān, is for the sake of Allah (God).